Treasury secretary on debt ceiling debate: 'It's flirting with a self-inflicted crisis' - Local News 8

 “You know, what we’re really talking about here is can you count on the government to pay its bills?
 It’s not about future spending or taxes.
 We’ve incurred bills.
 Can the government be counted on to pay those bills?
 And Americans, whether it’s people waiting for a Social Security check or military pay or bondholders who regard US Treasuries as the safest asset in the world, they need to never question that the United States will pay its bills.”

-Her comments came as the Senate geared up to vote Thursday evening to extend the nation’s debt limit through early December.
-If the Senate approves the debt limit extension, the House will next have to approve it before it can be sent to President Joe Biden for his signature.
+Her comments came hours before the Senate voted Thursday evening to extend the debt limit through early December.
+The House now must approve the deal before it can be sent to President Joe Biden for his signature.

 Yellen has warned lawmakers for weeks that there would be catastrophic consequences if the borrowing limit isn’t raised.
 “A delay that calls into question the federal government’s ability to meet all its obligations would likely cause irreparable damage to the U.S. economy and global financial markets,” she wrote in a letter to Congress last month.